IMMM-SFA/Ferencz_et_al_2024_ERL/README.md

 - Visualize in QGIS....

 **4** Generate future demand projections:
 - Python script `Future_demand_landcover_evolution.py`.
-Set SSP and zoning scenario in Lines `XX-XX` of script.
+Set SSP (3 or 5) and zoning scenario (low, med, hi) in Lines `10-11` of script.
 Script will output indoor and outdoor demands for each provider and also landcover and irrigation depth estimates.
 Run for SSP5 low, SSP5 med, SSP5 hi, and SSP3 med for a total of 12 `csv` files.
 These outputs are used by the plotting scripts associated with Figures 4 through 7 of the paper.

 ## Reproduce my Figures